Frequently Asked Questions

 For the moment dpkg and APT are still present on the system, however, with our constant focus on AppImages as the primary method of obtaining software now and in the future and znx as the only method of managing the operating system, the use of a package manager is not a central part of this distribution.
 To make it clear, we are not focusing on building a Linux distribution centered around using a package manager, no matter which one it is, our focus is on pushing forward the use of AppImages.

-All of this has a massive impact on new users who expect Nitrux to be a 1:1 Ubuntu experience with only minor differences, realizing this is not correct users may feel confused and at odds when trying out this distribution for the first time.
+All of this has a massive impact on new users who expect Nitrux to be an exact replica of the Ubuntu experience with only minor differences, realizing this is not correct users may feel confused and at odds when trying out this distribution for the first time.
 Our changes run deep, and even though we build Nitrux from Ubuntu, Nitrux is not Ubuntu neither does it work like Ubuntu, nor it will be Ubuntu under the hood forever.